napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

 ImGui::End();
 ~~~

-When we compile and run the app you should see a button in a window to start and stop the playback of the audio file.
+When we compile and run the app you should see a button.
+Click on it to start / stop the playback of the audio file.
 That concludes this little tutorial.

-## Rendering
+## Rendering {#app_render}

 `render` is called after `update`.
 You use this call to render geometry and UI elements to a window or render target.
 You have to tell the renderer what you want to render and where to render it to.
 The button (recorded on `update`) is rendered when `mGuiService->draw()` is called.
 To learn more about rendering with NAP take a look at our [render documentation](@ref rendering).